Children's Book Authors Available for Appearances

 Rick Anderson, illustrator of Racecar Driver’s Night Before Christmas, feels right at home in the classroom after 25 years spent teaching art to thousands of children.
 He is available for elementary school programs about the life of an artist and his work creating picture books, middle and high school studio sessions, high school illustration workshops, and teacher professional development programs.
 Rick is included in both the Mississippi Artist Roster and the Art Education Roster and is a member of the International Reading Association.
 He lives in Clinton, MS. Rates: $500/half-day, $900-1000/full day, plus travel and accommodations.
 For more information, visit http://www.rickandersonart.com.

-Dr. H. J. Arrington, author of The Heart of a Friendship (recipient of an Honors Award in the 1997 national Parenting Publications Award) and Friends Again?, , is an accomplished storyteller and dramatic reader.
-She is also the author of the 1995 Heath Literacy reading series and currently consults with schools and organizations, both privately and through the National Faculty.
-Dr. Arrington currently resides in Hampton, VA.
+Dr. H. J. Arrington author of Anansi's Narrow Waist , The Heart of a Friendship (recipient of an Honors Award in the 1997 national Parenting Publications Award) and Friends Again? is an accomplished storyteller and dramatic reader.
+She is also the author of the 1995 Heath Literacy reading series and currently consults with schools and organizations, both privately and through National Faculty.
+Dr. Arrington currently resides in Big Stone Gap, VA.
 Rates: $500.00/day plus expenses.

 Lesley Pratt Bannatyne, author of Witches' Night Before Halloween, A Halloween Reader: Poems, Stories, and Plays from Halloweens Past, A Halloween How-To: Costumes, Parties, Decorations, and Destinations, and Halloween: An American Holiday, An American History, is a leading authority on Halloween and has worked for 30 years as a freelance writer.
 Her presentations include "What does an author do?" and "Halloween history & trends" and can be modified to fit any age group.
 Rates: $100/presentation, $250/day (3 presentations), plus expenses, in the greater Boston area; $150/presentation, $400/day (3 presentations), plus expenses, elsewhere.
 The author currently resides in Somerville, Massachusetts.
 Visit http://www.people.fas.harvard.edu/~bannatyn for more information.